 We will keep a record of attendance for all meetings and events of The Tax Institute and will use this data for contact tracing purposes if necessary.
-For more information on how we will use the data that will be collected, and your rights in relation to that information, please see our Privacy Policy.
+For more information on how we will use the data that will be collected, and your rights in relation to that information, Privacy Policy.